Brazil's president faces revolt by coalition allies

 Political analysts say the coalition crisis is of Rousseff's own making because she dislikes backroom politics and lacks the charisma and political skills that helped Lula forge today's ruling coalition.

-Yet Rousseff is a strong favorite to win the Oct.
-5 election and no one believes her allies will break with her.
+Yet Rousseff is a strong favourite to win the October 5 election and no one believes her allies will break with her.

 "They will bleed the government as much as they can, but at the end of the day they will join forces with Rousseff to avoid the risk of defeat at the polls," said André Cesar, a political analyst at Brasilia-based consultancy Prospectiva Consultoria.